Butte, Montana: Radio and television

-Major AM stations in Butte are KBOW AM 550 (country), KANA 580 (oldies), and KXTL 1370 (oldies and talk radio).
-FM stations include KAPC 91.3 Montana Public Radio (via the University of Montana); KAAR 92.5 (country); KOPR 94.1 (classic rock), KMBR 95.5 (mainstream rock), KQRV 96.9 (country), KGLM 97.7 (contemporary), KMSM-FM 103.9 (variety), and KBMF 102.5 community radio (classical; via Montana State University).
+Major AM stations in Butte are KBOW AM 550 (country) and KXTL 1370 (oldies and talk radio).
+FM stations include KFGL 88.1 (Christian), KAPC 91.3 Montana Public Radio (via the University of Montana); KAAR 92.5 (country); KOPR 94.1 (classic rock), KMBR 95.5 (mainstream rock), KQRV 96.9 (country), KGLM 97.7 (contemporary), KMSM-FM 103.9 (variety), and KBMF 102.5 community radio (classical; via Montana State University).

-Butte shares its Neilsen market with nearby Bozeman, with which it forms the 194th largest TV market in the United States.
-Local television stations include: KXLF (Channel 4), a CBS/CW affiliate, and the oldest broadcast television station in the state of Montana; KTVM (Channel 6), an NBC affiliate with additional programming from nearby KECI-TV in Missoula; KUSM (Channel 9), a PBS affiliate broadcasting out of Montana State University in Bozeman; and KWYB (Channel 19), an ABC/FOX affiliate and last of the "Big Three" networks to come into the market (1992).
-Prior to this Butte's ABC feeds came from KUSA-TV in Denver, Colorado and FOX from now-defunct Butte station KBTZ.
+Butte shares its Nielsen market with nearby Bozeman, with which it forms the 194th largest TV market in the United States.
+Local television stations include: KXLF (Channel 4), an affiliate of CBS, member of the Montana Television Network (MTN) and the oldest broadcast television station in the state of Montana; KTVM (Channel 6), an NBC affiliate that is part of the regional NBC Montana network; KUSM (Channel 9), a PBS member station broadcasting out of Montana State University in Bozeman; and KWYB (Channel 19), an ABC affiliate with FOX on its second digital subchannel and last of the "Big Three" networks to come into the market.
+Prior to KWYB's sign-on, Butte received ABC from the network's then-Denver affiliate KUSA-TV in Denver, Colorado and FOX from now-defunct Butte station KBTZ.

 Newspapers

-Butte has one local daily, a weekly paper, as well as several papers from around the state of Montana.
+Butte has one local daily, a weekly paper, as well as several papers from around the state.
 The Montana Standard is Butte's daily paper.
 It was founded in 1928 and is the result of The Butte Miner and the Anaconda Standard merging into one daily paper.
 The Standard is owned by Lee Enterprises.
 The Butte Weekly is another local paper.

 In popular culture

 Film and television

 Butte has appeared in numerous films.
 The first film to notably feature Butte was Evel Knievel (1971), a biopic of Evel Knievel, a Butte native.
-The 1976 thriller The Killer Inside Me, starring Stacy Keach and Susan Tyrrell and set in small-town Montana, was also partially shot in Butte in September 1974.
-The city was featured in Runaway Train (1985), shot in part on the Butte, Anaconda and Pacific Railway, and the miniseries Return to Lonesome Dove (1993).
+The 1976 thriller The Killer Inside Me, starring Stacy Keach and Susan Tyrrell and set in small-town Montana, was partially shot in Butte in September 1974.
+The city was featured in Runaway Train (1985), shot in part on the Butte, Anaconda and Pacific Railway, and in the miniseries Return to Lonesome Dove (1993).
 Other films shot in Butte include F.T.W.
 (1994).

 The animated film Beavis and Butt-head Do America (1996) depicts Butte.
 In 2004, the Wim Wenders film Don't Come Knocking was set and shot in Butte.
-In 2015, the SyFy-produced horror film Dead 7, which starred Nick Carter and AJ McLean of the Backstreet Boys, as well as Joey Fatone of 'NSync, was shot at the city's Anselmo Mine yards.
+In 2015, the SyFy-produced horror film Dead 7, which starred Nick Carter and AJ McLean of the Backstreet Boys, as well as Joey Fatone of NSYNC, was shot at the city's Anselmo Mine yards.
 The 2019 film Juanita is set in Butte.

 The city has been subject of several documentary films, including Die Vergessene Stadt: Butte, Montana (1992), a German documentary by Thomas Schadt, and Butte, America (2008), narrated by Gabriel Byrne.